Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 Yes you can, but you have to follow the [license of this mod]({{ site.url }}/minecraft/desnoguns-mod/#copyrights), this means that you have to give me credits and you can't use my work for commercial purposes (in a few words you can't make money from my work, for example you can't sell my mod).<br>

 *• Can I make a YouTube review for this mod?*<br>
 Of course you can.
-Only one thing: if you want to add a link for the download, please, don't put a direct download link but just put a link of this web page.<br>
+Only one thing: if you want to add a link for the download, please, don't put a download link but just put a link of this web page.<br>

 *• If I find a bug, where I should report it?*<br>
 The best way to report a bug is write it on the [minecraft-forum.net][thread] thread.
 But, before posting your bug-report, read the ["Known bugs and issues"](http://desno365.github.io/minecraft/desnoguns-mod/#known-bugs-and-issues) section.